 When this feature is selected, the horn will sound when the remote start is activated.
-To make your selection, touch the Sound Horn With Remote Start soft-key, until a check-mark appears next to setting, showing that setting has been selected.
-Touch the back arrow soft-key to return to the previous menu.
+To make your selection, press the "Horn w/Remote Start" button on the touch-screen and select from "On" or "Off."
+Press the back arrow button on the touchscreen to return to the previous menu.